kumarsakthivel7054-tech/732224AI058Kumar/docs/3_onclick.email.md

 Connect it to the Execute Workflow node.

-3. Add Google Gemini Chat Model
+Step 3: Add Google Gemini Chat Model

 Click “+”